Kyeiwaa

 Rose Akua Attaa Mensah (born 25 May 1963) is a Ghanaian actress who is best known as Kyeiwaa for her role in the Film Kyeiwaa.

 Career

 Mensah started her career as a singer in the band African Brothers of which Nana Kwame Ampadu was the lead singer.
 She then appeared in the Akan Drama TV series.
-She was introduced by Nana Bosomprah to the Cantata TV Drama.
+She was later introduced by Nana Bosomprah to the Cantata TV Drama as an actress through the Ghana Broadcasting Company.

+Her passion blossomed in the late 90s and early 2000s, working alongside legends like Ajoss and Maame Dokono.
+She eventually became a household name in Kumawood film series, which ran across 12 parts and cemented her place in Ghana's golden age of cinema.

+After relocating to the US in 2015, she stepped back from acting for a while.
+Before relocating abroad, rumors spread that she had insulted producers and without hearing her side, many filmmakers stopped working with her.
+This left her struggling financially, especially since the industry was already paying her very little.
+At abroad, Kyeiwaa found a job at a Ghanaian restaurant, cooking dishes like Banku.
+While she was proud of the job, some Ghanaians including people from the film industry mocked her for it when they visited and later spoke about her on radio back home in Ghana.

+In 2020, she remarried Michael Kissi Asare, celebrating their union with a white wedding in Worcester.

 In November 2024, Kyeiwaa urged Ghanaian youth to prioritize education, sharing how her limited schooling has made communication difficult in the U.S. She emphasized that education's value becomes clearer later in life.